-Do you have an Interactive Classroom license?
+Do you have a digital experience license?
 If so, some of the features outlined in this article may be different for you.
-We’d recommend checking out this information on Interactive Classroom, instead.
-Not sure if you have an Interactive Classroom license?
+We’d recommend checking out this information on the Amplify digital experience, instead.
+Not sure if you have a digital experience license?
 Use this guide to find out.

-The Amplify Science digital teacher experience offers many useful features, including:
+The Amplify Science online teacher experience offers many useful features, including:

 You’ll find preparation and instructional information at the unit level, lesson level, and activity level within Amplify Science.
 Check out our navigation tour to see what this looks like, or simply keep reading.